ngx-translate/core/README.md

 ## Angular <=15

-This documentation is still available for older versions of Angular.
+This documentation is still available for **older versions of Angular**.
 Newer versions of Angular use Standalone Components by default, which are not explained here.